mullerdavid/ctf_writeups/hcsc24/Pwn_Prequel/WRITEUP.md

 The `get_messages` function should be invoked instead with the query for the flag.

 Right before returning in `main`, the `rbx` register contains an address relative to the buffer we have control over.
 Subtracting 360 (adding 0xFFFFFFFFFFFFFE98) gives us the beginning of the buffer on every run.
-Using a ROP chain of fixed size (eg 0x100) and appending query strings afterwards works well.
+Using a ROP chain of fixed size (e.g. 0x100) and appending query strings afterwards works well.

 ![](screenshots/1.png)